Application Information

 • Ability to take feedback and directions and to not only follow through, but to innovate beyond the instructions; ability to work mostly independently

-• Genuinely interested in the topic of biosecurity policy and non-proliferation
+• Genuinely interested in the topic of biosecurity policy and emergent technologies

 Faculty Member Information